Kyriosity/dotNet-dev-ideas/README.md

 However when using any think if somebody other or you will be able to support and fix bugs in non-commercial 3d party, if its contributor(s) are not responding.

 ## .NET and Microsoft specific
-What's often neglected or remain unknown.
+What's often neglected, forgotten or remains unknown.
 ### Newest platform features
-Microsoft quite often releases newer versions of .NET and its languages.
+Microsoft quite often releases newer versions of .NET.
 It's worth to spend a day evaluating and remembering <i>what's new</i>.

 ### LINQKit and PredicateBuilder
-These are often neglected or remain unknown.
+Are worth of review.

+### Tuples and records
+C# devs mostly think in interfaces and objects, sometimes structs.
+Nevertheless records and tuples gain focus in recent C# versions.

-### Named tuples
+#### Named tuples
+A nice shortcut to return a complex values.

+#### Record classes

 ## Practical hints

 <details>
-<summary><b>Negate with XOR</b></summary>
+<summary><b>negate with XOR</b></summary>

 ```diff csharp
 var isLoading = false;